Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-composing.md

 The main view is `/people/person.html` with the attached views `/skyper/callme.html`, `/images/illustration.html`

 1. If there is a custom composition for `/people/person.html, [/skyper/callme.html, /images/illustration.html]`, provide this composition
-1. Else, if there are the following superset custom compositions, provide the composition (2), because it is the smallest superset:
+2. Else, if there are the following superset custom compositions, provide the composition (2), because it is the smallest superset:
     1. `/people/person.html, [/skyper/callme.html, /images/illustration.html, /foo/foo.html, /bar/bar.html]`
-    1. `/people/person.html, [/skyper/callme.html, /images/illustration.html, /foo/foo.html]`
+    2. `/people/person.html, [/skyper/callme.html, /images/illustration.html, /foo/foo.html]`
-1. Else, if there are the following subset custom compositions, provide the composition (2).
+3. Else, if there are the following subset custom compositions, provide the composition (2).
 Both (1) and (2) are the smallest intersection with the attached views, both (1) and (2) have no complement and (2) is first alphabetically:
     1. `/people/person.html, [/skyper/callme.html]`
-    1. `/people/person.html, [/images/something.html]`
+    2. `/people/person.html, [/images/something.html]`
-    1. `/people/person.html, [/skyper/callme.html, /foo/foo.html]`
+    3. `/people/person.html, [/skyper/callme.html, /foo/foo.html]`
-    1. `/people/person.html, [/foo/foo.html]`
+    4. `/people/person.html, [/foo/foo.html]`
-1. Else, use the default compositions from `/people/person.html`, `/skyper/callme.html`, `/images/illustration.html`.
+4. Else, use the default compositions from `/people/person.html`, `/skyper/callme.html`, `/images/illustration.html`.

 ### Migration from `Starcounter.HTMLComposition` to `Starcounter.HtmlViewComposition` data model

-Versions of BlendingProvider/CompositionProvider prior to 3.0.0 use a legacy `Starcounter.HTMLComposition` data model.
+Versions of BlendingProvider (previously CompositionProvider) prior to 3.0.0 use a legacy `Starcounter.HTMLComposition` data model.
 Version 3.0.0 and up uses `Starcounter.HtmlViewComposition` and automatically upgrades the legacy data.

 On start up, the app converts all existing `Starcounter.HTMLComposition` objects to `Starcounter.HtmlViewComposition` objects.
 It does not delete `Starcounter.HTMLComposition` objects.